weAIDB/CrackSQL/README.md

 CrackSQL is a powerful SQL dialect translation tool that integrates rule-based strategies with LLMs for high accuracy.
 It enables seamless conversion between dialects (e.g., PostgreSQL → MySQL) with flexible access through Python API, command line, and web interface.

+> - **06/2025:** We have been invited by the Ploutos community to present CrackSQL at their  [livestream event](https://app.ploutos.dev/streams/literate-cobra)! 🎥
 > - **04/2025:** We have released our demo paper about this project that can be found [online](https://arxiv.org/abs/2504.00882)! 📚
 > - **03/2025:** We have refactored the code and released our project across multiple open-source platforms ([PyPI](https://pypi.org/project/cracksql/0.0.0b0/)).
 We are currently working on [new features](#todo) and more contributors are welcomed! :wave: 👫
 > - **02/2025:** Our paper "*Cracking SQL Barrier: An LLM-based Dialect Translation System*" has been accepted by SIGMOD 2025! :tada: :tada: :tada: